ppbrown/fluxcd-public-demo/README.md

 Flux enables pure "GitOps" driven workflows, to manage workloads in a Kubernetes cluster

-Update: it now also showcases [a fancier quick setup for dev/qa/prod!](kustomize/env/dev)

 # Quickstart guide

 For the impatient, hope over to the [Quickstart Guide](QUICKSTART.md) and have something running in less than 5 minutes

+Update: there is now also [a fancier quick setup for dev/qa/prod!](kustomize/env/dev)

 ---